 Whole30 Italian Stuffed Peppers — These stuffed bell peppers are healthy, easy, and flavorful.
-They are packed with ground turkey, cauliflower rice, and zucchini for the perfect veggie loaded, low carb meal.
-Paleo, Keto, and gluten free too!
+They are packed with ground turkey, cauliflower rice, and zucchini for the perfect veggie loaded, low-carb meal.
+Paleo, Keto, dairy free, and gluten free too!

-Stuffed peppers are perfect for meal prep.
-They stay good in the fridge for 5-7 days.
-Cook them at the beginning of your week, and reheat to eat as leftovers.
+Perfect for meal prep: These stuffed peppers stay good in the fridge for 5-7 days.
+Cook them at the beginning of your week, and reheat to eat as leftovers for any meal.

-This recipe is Whole30, Paleo, Keto, low carb, and gluten free.
-No need for breadcrumbs, cheese, or rice here.
-These peppers taste delicious without those!
+Whole30, Paleo, Keto, low carb, and gluten free: No need for breadcrumbs, cheese, or rice here.
+These Italian flavored peppers taste delicious without those!

 What To Eat with Stuffed Peppers